 Christ left an example of giving thanks for our food.
 It is important to acknowledge God’s providential care over His creatures.

-Jesus fed the crowd by His disciples.
+Jesus fed the crowd through His disciples.
 God sometimes uses human instruments and at other times He is the sole provider.
-When He does use us as His instruments we are privileged to be “laborers together with God” (1 Co 3:9).
+When He does use us as His instruments, we are privileged to be “laborers together with God” (1 Co 3:9).

 and likewise of the fish, as much as they wanted.